 For persons with cleft palate and for others with problems of velopharyngeal incompetence, the primary difficulty in achieving normal velopharyngeal closure generally results more from a failure of the velar component rather than from the pharyngeal component of the mechanism.
 For example, in an assessment of velopharyngeal function of 80 normal subjects and 50 cleft palate patients, Hagerty and Hill (3) found that, although there was more forward movement of the posterior pharyngeal wall in the cleft palate group than in the normal group, the magnitude of this movement and its contribution to speech proficiency could be considered to be relatively insignificant.
-Moreover, in a comparison of the relative extent of velopharyngeal closure on /a/ and /s/, these same authors found systematic differences in favor of a normal group of subjects over the postoperative cleft palate subjects with whom they were compared.
+Moreover, in a comparison of the relative extent of velopharyngeal closure on $/\alpha/$ and /s/, these same authors found systematic differences in favor of a normal group of subjects over the postoperative cleft palate subjects with whom they were compared.
 Since these differential measures could not be attributable to movements in the posterior pharyngeal wall, there is reason to infer that the postoperative soft palate, by reason of inadequate length or limited mobility, is the principal contributor to the relative failure of velopharyngeal closure.

 From these findings, it seems logical to investigate methods by which the posterior wall might be extended anteriorly to enhance velopharyngeal closure in patients with cleft palate or with other manifestations or velopharyngeal incompetency.
-In a review of such methods to improve veloof the American Cleft Palate Association in Mexico City.
+In a review of such methods to improve veloof South Carolina.
+This article is based on a paper presented at the Twenty-Fourth Annual Meeting of the American Cleft Palate Association in Mexico City.